In this article, you will learn:

 Using the CAST Function

-- Use QoQ to convert a column value into a correct expression of the correct data type.
+- Use QoQ to convert a column value into a correct expression of the proper data type.

 -